5 from 18 votes

 Instructions

-• Cut chicken into 2" pieces and add in a bowl with salt, white pepper, soy sauce, shaoxing wine, grated garlic & ginger, sesame oil and egg white.
-Mix well until the seasonings and egg white are evenly distributed and marinate for at least 30 minutes.
+• Add the chicken thigh pieces in a bowl with salt, white pepper, soy sauce, shaoxing wine, grated garlic & ginger, sesame oil and egg white.
+Mix well until the seasonings and egg white are evenly distributed and marinate for at least 15 minutes.

-• Premix your sauce by combining soy sauce, orange juice, orange zest, chicken stock, brown sugar, and cornstarch in a small bowl and set aside.
+• In a small bowl, make the sauce by combining soy sauce, orange juice, orange zest, chicken stock, brown sugar, and cornstarch.
+Mix until the cornstarch and sugar is dissolved and set aside.

-• Lightly coat the chicken pieces in potato starch.
-Spray your air fryer tray with cooking spray (I like to use avocado oil spray), then lay the chicken down on a single layer.
-Spray the top of the chicken and cook at 350F for 10 minutes.
-Shake the chicken to loosen any pieces that are sticking, then air fry again at 400F for 8 minutes or until the chicken is crispy and reads 165F.
+• Line a small baking sheet or plate with potato starch.
+Lightly coat the chicken pieces in potato starch, shaking off any excess.
+Spray the air fryer tray with cooking spray then lay the chicken down on a single layer.
+Spray the top of the chicken and air fry at 350F for 10 minutes.
+Flip the pieces and spray the other side, then air fry again at 400F for 8 minutes or until the chicken is crispy and reads 165F.

-• In a large pan or wok over high heat, add 2 tbsp of neutral oil and fry your garlic and ginger for 15 seconds.
+• In a large pan or wok over high heat, add 2 tbsp of neutral oil and saute the garlic and ginger for 15 seconds.
 Immediately add your sauce and stir until thickened, about 1-2 minutes.
 Then add the vinegar and mix through.

 • Add back your chicken and toss to combine.
-Once the chicken is coated, finish with a tsp of sesame oil.
+Once the chicken is coated, finish with a teaspoon of sesame oil.
 Serve with rice and enjoy!

 Notes